Business partner

 A business partner is a commercial entity with which another commercial entity has some form of alliance.
 This relationship may be a contractual, exclusive bond in which both entities commit not to ally with third parties.
 Alternatively, it may be a very loose arrangement designed largely to impress customers and competitors with the size of the network that the business partners belong to.

 Partnership formation

 A business partner or alliance can be crucial for businesses.
 However, businesses can not choose business partners, called business mating, in any way they want.
 In many instances, the potential partner might not be interested in forming a business relationship.
 It is important that both sides of the agreement complement each other and have some common ground, for example in management style, mindset, and technology.
-If, for example, management style would be to different between the firms, then a partnership could be problematic.
+If, for example, management style would be too different between the firms, then a partnership could be problematic.
 Kask and Linton (2013) investigate under what conditions business mating (formation) takes place for startup firms seeking business partners.